dwyl/learn-tailwind/README.md

    see: [github.com/tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss)
-5. **UI Library** [not free but very reasonably priced!] which means there is a **_sustainable_ business model** i.e. it wont cease to be maintained
+5. **UI Library** [not free but very reasonably priced!] which means there is a **_sustainable_ business model** i.e: it wont cease to be maintained because the creator is getting paid to do it full-time.

 ## `!important` `Tailwind` Eliminates the "Cascade"